spiritphyz/AWS-Serverless-Guides/guides/00-AWS-CLI-Cheatsheet.md

  * IAM keys are in your path

 ---

 # Create a new public bucket

 ### 1. Set public permissions, set region
   * You can't use `--region` by itself for regions not in `us-east-1`; you also need the `LocationConstraint` option.
-  * Replace `example.com` below to the name of your S3 bucket.
+  * Replace `example.com` below with the name of your S3 bucket.
   ```bash
   # For us-east-1
   aws s3api create-bucket --bucket example.com --acl public-read --region us-east-1